raspiblitz/raspiblitz-docs/docs/faq/faq.md

 Open the relevant port in the firewall (ufw):
 `sudo ufw allow vnc`

-Start the VNC server from the Raspiblitz:
+Start the VNC server from the RaspiBlitz:
 `vncserver`
 This will run by default in the display number '1'.
 If you want to specify another number, run this (change _\<display-number\>_ to whatever you prefer):
 `vncserver :<display-number>`